BGDlab/BGDlab.github.io/admin/requesting_reimbursements.md

 10. When all expense lines and documentation has been added, add a per diem.
 Follow the instructions on the per diem page
 11. Finally, you need to submit confirmation that you attended the conference.
 This confirmation can be as simple as a photo of your name badge.
 Click "Edit Expense Report" and navigate to the "Attachments" tab.
 Upload your confirmation and save the report.
 12. Address any errors and submit your report!

+### Penn

+This section is written by (and mostly for) NGG students, but will hopefully be helpful for any other Penn students/employees in the lab.

+*BGS Funding*
+As a BGS student, you can get $1k per fiscal year (July-June) for conferences you're presenting at.
+This **must be approved ~1 month prior to the start of the conference**!
+More info - including the form you'll need to fill out - is available on the [BGS website](https://www.med.upenn.edu/bgs/student-funding.html) under Travel Funds.
+The page also lists some other funding sources you may be able to utilize.

+*Other Student Funding*
+Also keep an eye out for emails soliciting applications for the Jameson Hurvich Award, which are usually sent out by the NGG admin every 6 months.
+This award is pretty low-burden to apply to and provides $750 in travel funding for students "presenting work related to behavioral neuroscience".

+#### Concur
+Concur is the website that Penn uses to process reimbursements.
+These notes draw heavily from the info on the [PennLINC website](https://pennlinc.github.io/docs/LabHome/CONCUR_Reimbursement/) (including a *VERY* helpful video walk-through by Lia!).

+*Booking with Concur*
+It's possible to book your flights directly through Concur, so you don't have to carry any debt on your credit card.
+Please see the [PennLINC site](https://pennlinc.github.io/docs/LabHome/CONCUR_Reimbursement/#booking-flights-via-concur) for instructions.

+*Per Diem*
+Concur has a set amount of per diem (calculated based on the location of the conference) that you'll be paid to cover meals.
+They pay a slightly reduced per diem for 2 travel days (to and from the conference) as well.
+This is handy, because you don't need to keep receipts!
+Just note any meals that you didn't pay for (e.g. lunch from the conference, lab dinner) and they'll deduct a percentage from your reimbursement.